cdown/chrisdown.name/archive.md

 ---
 layout: default
-title: Assorted notes
+title: Articles
-description: Recent blog posts by Chris Down.
+description: Recent articles by Chris Down on Linux and other technologies.
 ---

-# Assorted notes
+# Articles

 {% assign posts = site.posts %}